 Art Galleries & Cultural Spaces

-Creative hubs in “Secrets of Prague” Virtual Tour with Food and Drinks USD 18 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Portuguese Tapas Class and Market Tour With Lunch and Wine USD 145 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.